Overview of our 2020 Customer Service Benchmark Report

 - When given the chance to go above and beyond and fulfill a special request, 83% of companies failed to deliver

 Our report found that Zendesk users are 2X faster than other agent desk software to send a response.
-Compared to other agent desk platforms, Salesforce users also outperformed by 121%.
+Salesforce users also outperformed by 121%.

 In addition to better response times, Zendesk are 2X more likely to send a CSAT survey to gauge customer satisfaction with an interaction.